Kubernetes Authentication Through Dex

 4. A claim designated as the username (and optionally group information) will be associated with that request.

-Username and group information can be combined with Kubernetes authorization plugins , such as role based access control (RBAC), to enforce policy.
+Username and group information can be combined with Kubernetes authorization plugins, such as role based access control (RBAC), to enforce policy.

-• Dex is running on HTTPS.
+• Dex has to be running on HTTPS.

 • Custom CA files must be accessible by the API server.